ssrg-vt/FoxDec/README.md

 FoxDec is an open-source project from the Systems Software Research Group ([SSRG][ssrg]) at [Virginia Tech][vt].
-It is supported by the Defense Advanced Research Projects Agency (DARPA) and Naval Information Warfare Center Pacific (NIWC Pacific) under Contract No. N66001-21-C-4028 and DARPA under Agreement No. HR.00112090028, by the US Office of Naval Research (ONR) under grant N00014-17-1-2297, and by the US Naval Surface Warfare Center Dahlgren Division/Naval Engineering Education Consortium (NEEC) under grants N00174-20-1-0009 and N00174-16-C-0018.
+It is supported by the Defense Advanced Research Projects Agency (DARPA) and Naval Information Warfare Center Pacific (NIWC Pacific) under Contract No. N66001-21-C-4028, DARPA under Agreement No. HR.00112090028, DARPA and the Army Contracting Command Aberdeen Proving Grounds (ACC-APG) under Prime Contract No. W912CG23C0024, DARPA under Prime Contract No. HR001124C0492, by the US Office of Naval Research (ONR) under grant N00014-17-1-2297, and by the US Naval Surface Warfare Center Dahlgren Division/Naval Engineering Education Consortium (NEEC) under grants N00174-20-1-0009 and N00174-16-C-0018.